 This test method defines basic requirements which are applicable to the total dose testing of semiconductor ... devices.
 It is split into two objectives: the TID evaluation of a technology and the qualification and lot acceptance testing of high reliability devices.
 For both of these objectives, this concise resource provides straightforward guidance regarding sample selection, test fixture design, device bias conditions, measurement time intervals, and in-situ testing.
 Additionally, this resource provides a step-by-step exposure and test sequence and notes on results reporting.

-The section titled "Method 1019.9 Ionizing Radiation (Total Dose) Test Procedure" of this standard provides ... a widely accepted procedure for conducting total dose testing of microcircuits using a Cobalt-60 (Co-60) gamma ray source.
+This document covers the basic test method standard for testing microelectronic devices used in military ... and aerospace applications.
+The section titled "Method 1019.9 Ionizing Radiation (Total Dose) Test Procedure" of this standard provides a widely accepted procedure for conducting total dose testing of microcircuits using a Cobalt-60 (Co-60) gamma ray source.
 The procedure presents four tests and their respective applicability.
 It also includes helpful sections on test setup and configuration.
-This includes cabling, dosimetry, sample selection and handling, lead and aluminum containers, etc.
+This includes cabling, dosimetry, sample selection and handling, lead and aluminum containers, etc. Burn-in and life testing requirements are established for various types of microcircuits.